Adopting the daily habits of successful people will propel you to triumph in your own life.

 Success often means taking risks that bring you outside of your comfort zone, which can feel uneasy or stressful.
 You will have to step outside of your cozy box and put yourself out there.

 Taking small risks can lead to big achievements over time.
+They build your courage muscle, paving the way for bigger, bolder moves.
 Practice being uncomfortable, and pushing yourself a little each day to reach new heights.

 22. Get creative!